omar-addam/Simple-Clustering-Simulations/README.md

 ## Assets / Clustering

-This folder contains all the scripts for the clustering component.
-The scripts are classified into four folders.
+This folder contains all the scripts of the clustering component.
+The core scripts are in the *Core* folder while the rest of the scripts are in their proper implementation folders.

 ### Core